Sara Jane Olson: Interstate 94 protest

-On November 4, 2020, Olson participated in a protest in Minneapolis that was called by the National Alliance Against Racist and Political Repression after the U.S. presidential election.
+Years after her return to Minnesota, on November 4, 2020, Olson participated in a protest in Minneapolis called by the National Alliance Against Racist and Political Repression after the U.S. presidential election.
 Olson and several others marched onto Interstate 94, where they were met with a response from the Minneapolis Police Department and Minnesota State Patrol.
 Several hundred protesters were arrested.

 Olson was originally charged with creating a public nuisance, but the charge was lowered to a petty misdemeanor.
-Olson rejected a plea deal offered to most of the demonstrators.
-She was convicted on December 3, 2021, after a trial by a judge, and ordered to pay a $378 fine.
-Olsen appealed the conviction on the grounds that the state lacked evidence to find her guilty of using a controlled-access highway as a pedestrian.
-The judge in the appeal case said that circumstances of the events did not support Olson's innocence and denied the appeal on November 21, 2022.
+She rejected a plea deal offered to most of the demonstrators.
+On December 3, 2021, after a trial by a judge, she was convicted and fined $378.
+Olson appealed the conviction on the grounds that the state lacked evidence to find her guilty of using a controlled-access highway as a pedestrian.
+On November 21, 2022, the judge in the appeal case said that the circumstances of the events did not support Olson's innocence and denied the appeal.